 The neon sign outside reads ‘sex shop’; the mannequin in the entrance wears a PVC gimp suit.
 But the real excitement begins when you descend the stairs into the bowels of this nightclub-like restaurant.
 It’s so dark and loud you’ll need a moment to adjust (the light bulbs have been blacked out).
 By comparison, the homely Mexican cooking can feel run-of-the-mill, though effort is put into presentation.
 On our visit, soft flour tacos with a tender beef filling arrived beautifully arranged on a specially designed wooden board; a crunchy cheese and roasted tomato quesadilla was served ‘open’; pinto beans with a spicy chorizo kick came in a dinky glazed bowl.
 The real highlight was the dish least concerned with its own looks: a rich lamb shank in intensely dark juices.
 Seafood cazuela (a one-pot dish like a wet paella), containing clams, squid, prawns and mussels, was creamy, tangy and perfectly fine, though not especially memorable.
 Factor-in the small portions and two-hour table limits (though you can decamp to the bar), and you might wonder what the fuss is all about.
 But that would be missing the point.
 You come here to see and be seen, and for a thrilling atmosphere and exceptionally friendly service.
 A must-try.
 La Bodega Negra also have a cafe round the other side (entrance on Moor St).

-Venue says Get 50% off food Sunday to Wednesday if you dine before 7pm.
-Book using the code 'Frida'.
+Venue says Get 50% off food this October if you dine before 7pm!
+Book using the code 'FRIDA'.
+Sunday to Wednesday only.

 What’s quirky about it?
 The neon sign outside reads ‘sex shop’ and the mannequin in the entrance wears a PVC hooded suit.
 But the real excitement begins when you descend the stairs and hit the fired-up vibe of this nightclubby Mexican restaurant – even if the food struggles to match the venue’s racy mood and film-star looks.